 - Just clean it out and put fresh newspapers down.

 It's important to remember when training a puppy that when they eliminate in the wrong place it is not because they're being naughty, any more than a baby who soils his diaper is being naughty.
 They don’t have the control and punishing or shouting at them will not make a difference.
 In fact, it will make them nervous and confused and will delay training.

 Enjoy your new puppy.
 Spend time with them, play with them, and pet them.
 If you have children, you know they won't need encouragement to do this.
 Generally speaking, children love puppies and the feeling is usually mutual.
 Rather, you will need to supervise them.

 - Children, particularly young children, don't always know their own strength and may hurt the puppy.

-- The puppy hasn't yet learned rules or manners and may nip them.
+- The puppy hasn't yet learned rules or manners and may nip the children.

 - Again, do not shout, clap your hands, or stamp your feet.